dune-project/dune-functions/README.md

 There are two documents describing the concepts and usage of dune functions.
 The interface of function is described in the article

-  [C. Engwer, C. Gräser, S. Müthing, and O. Sander.
+    C. Engwer, C. Gräser, S. Müthing, and O. Sander.
     The interface for functions in the dune-functions module.
-  Archive of Numerical Software, 5(1):95--109, 2017.][functions paper]
+    Archive of Numerical Software, 5(1):95--109, 2017.

 This is [freely available][functions paper] via the website of the journal.
 The interface of the function space bases is described in a manual paper